oluwabusola-may/oluwabusola-may/README.md

 ## 🔭 What I'm Currently Working On

-- **Project A:** [Brief, one-line description of a project, e.g., Generating a sales queries in SQL.]
+- **Project A:** Generating a sales queries in SQL.
-- **Project B:** [Brief, one-line description of another project, e.g., Creating an interactive marketing dashboard in Tableau.]
+- **Project B:** Creating an interactive marketing dashboard in Tableau.
-- **Content Creation:** [e.g., Developing new tutorials on data visualization for my Tiktok page.]
+- **Content Creation:**  Developing new tutorials on data visualization for my Tiktok page

 ## 🌱 Currently Learning

-- [A new skill or technology you're exploring, Python.]
+Python
-- [Another skill, Power BI.]
+- Power BI

 ## 🛠️ Technical Skillset